If you followed along in chapter 1, you’re in an excellent starting position to start gardening.

 The heading cuts are made above a growth point, or node, resulting in bushier growth.
 They are perfect for sheared hedges.

-The thinning cuts are made below a node and just above the lateral stem's juncture, result in growth that extends outwards.
+The thinning cuts are made below a node and just above the lateral stem’s juncture, resulting in growth that extends outwards.
 Thinning cuts create open canopies, allowing sunlight and air to enter the crown.
-It results in a well-formed tree or shrubs.
+It results in well-formed trees or shrubs.

 You should always consider the long-term consequences when you prune.
 If a plant’s tips are headed back, it must be pruned in the same fashion each year to check excessive growth stimulated by previous cuts.